offchan42/.spacemacs.d/README.md

   sync motion on both buffers, try it and you will love it!
 - Type `SPC v` then `v` repeatedly to expand selection on the region like in [IntelliJ IDEA](https://www.jetbrains.com/idea/)'s `C-w` feature.
+- Type `SPC a u` to visualize your undo history as a tree
+- Type `SPC a E` to open an emoji cheatsheet buffer
 - Type `fd` quickly to quit out of almost everything.
 You can exit evil insert state, evil visual state, helm mode, holy mode, iedit mode, etc. If you are a veteran **Vim** user and have it set to `jk` then learn to change your habit